 It’s also helpful to acknowledge your suicidal thoughts as suicidal thoughts, as explained by Licensed Clinical Social Worker Miranda Dennis: “The best thing to do if you are experiencing thoughts of suicide is to acknowledge those things.
 Most people’s first reaction is to deny the thoughts and say to themselves, ‘I’m not crazy.’
 Which only increases your own emotional suffering because along with the denial of the thought comes judgments.
 Once you have admitted the thoughts, just notice; a thought is a thought, not an action.
 The best action you can do is to tell someone you trust and then seek professional counseling from a licensed mental health professional.
 We have too many people suffering in silence all around us in spite of a licensed professional therapist being a call away.”

-Additionally, consider creating a “grounding” box: a box of things that keep you anchored.
+Additionally, practice grounding techniques.
+For example, consider creating a “grounding” box: a box of things that keep you anchored.
 “If you’re thinking of intentionally harming yourself, there are strategies that can help you surf the urge to self-harm.
 When you’re feeling grounded and safe, create a box to hold the things that help you feel safe and secure, that help you manage the distress,” Elizabeth Cush, licensed clinical professional counselor, suggests.
 “It might include a favorite list of songs that you can pull up on your phone, or maybe have a playlist already made up that you can access easily, a blanket or stuffed animal that provides comfort and warmth, a journal or paper and art supplies—anything that soothes you when you’re feeling down.”